HYPerluminous quasars at the Epoch of ReionizatION (HYPERION). A new regime for the X-ray nuclear properties of the first quasars: Comparison with previous analysis of the detected source

 \section{Comparison with previous analysis of the \hyph\ detected source}

 In this section we will compare our best-fit $\Gamma$ and $\lumh$ reported in Table~\ref{analysis} with previous analysis carried on the same sources with already archived observations.

 J1342.
-A 45~ks \chandra\ observation of J1342 has been analyzed by Banados et al. (2018) and Vito et al. (2019).
+A 45~ks \chandra\ observation of J1342 has been analyzed by \citet[][]{banados2018b} and \citet[][]{vito2019}.
 The source was detected with $\sim$14 net-counts (0.5-7 keV).
-They attempted a basic spectral analysis with a power-law model with Galactic absorption with similar results.
-Vito et al. (2019) found $\Gamma\approx1.97^{+1.16}_{-0.92}$ and $\lumh=14.95^{+11.51}_{-7.60}\times10^{44}~\lumcgs$ (errors at 90\% level).
+They attempted a basic spectral analysis with a power-law model with Galactic absorption with similar results. \citet[][]{vito2019} found $\Gamma\approx1.97^{+1.16}_{-0.92}$ and $\lumh=14.95^{+11.51}_{-7.60}\times10^{44}~\lumcgs$ (errors at 90\% level).
 These values are consistent at $\lesssim1\rm~\sigma$ level.

 J1120.
 A $\sim340$~ks \xmm\ observation divided in three exposures has been analyzed by several authors \citep{page2014,moretti2014,nanni2017,vito2019}.
 The observation resulted heavily contaminated by background flares ($\sim50$\% in pn).
 The last analysis by \citet{vito2019} obtained $\Gamma=2.08^{+0.74}_{-0.64}$ and $\lumh=6.56^{+3.59}_{-3.27}\times10^{44}~\lumcgs$ (errors at 90\% level).
 The $\Gamma$ is consistent a $\sim1\sigma$ level with our value.
 The luminosity $\lumh$ is inconsistent at $\sim4.5\sigma$ level.
 Hence the source appears to have increased its luminosity by a factor of $\sim4$.